Visit this artist's website: http://www.andrews.com

-Timo Andres (b.
-1985, Palo Alto, CA) is a composer and pianist who grew up in rural Connecticut, studied at Yale University and now lives in Brooklyn, NY.
-A Nonesuch Records artist, his newest album of orchestral works, Home Stretch, has been hailed for its “playful intelligence and individuality,” (The Guardian) and of his 2010 debut album for two pianos, Shy and Mighty, Alex Ross wrote in The New Yorker that “it achieves an unhurried grandeur that has rarely been felt in American music since John Adams came on the scene… more mighty than shy, [Andres] sounds like himself.”
+TIMO ANDRES (b.
+1985, Palo Alto, CA) is a composer and pianist who grew up in rural Connecticut and now lives in Brooklyn, NY.
+A Nonesuch Records artist, his newest album of orchestral works, Home Stretch, has been hailed for its “playful intelligence and individuality” (The Guardian); of his debut album for two pianos, Shy and Mighty, Alex Ross wrote in The New Yorker that “it achieves an unhurried grandeur that has rarely been felt in American music since John Adams came on the scene.”

 Andres’ notable works include Strong Language, a string quartet for the Takács Quartet, commissioned by Carnegie Hall and the Shriver Hall Concert Series, and The Blind Banister, a piano concerto for Jonathan Biss and the Saint Paul Chamber Orchestra.
 Co-commissioned by the SPCO with Caramoor Center for Music and the Arts and the Orchestra of St. Luke’s, The Blind Banister was a 2016 Pulitzer Prize finalist.
 In the current season Andres has world premieres with the Boston Symphony and at the Barbican Centre with the Britten Sinfonia.
 He also appears at the National Arts Centre in Ottawa, where he receives the City of Toronto Glenn Gould Protégé Prize; Philip Glass selected Andres as the recipient of this award.